Jane Esdon Brailsford: Suffragette activism

 Brailsford could not find any success at either painting or acting.
 She regarded her marriage as a burden, and refused to have children but she found success when she joined the Women's Social and Political Union in 1909.
 On 24 September the suffragettes were alarmed to find that the government had started to force feed suffragettes who were on hunger strike in jail.
 Jane's husband resigned from The Daily News in protest and on 9 October the suffragettes prepared for Lloyd George to visit Newcastle.
 On 8 October she was amongst twelve who agreed to demonstrate with Christabel Pankhurst, including Constance Lytton, Annie Kenney, Kitty Marion, Emily Davison, Lily Asquith, Dorothy Shallard, Ellen Pifield and Dorothy Pethick.
 Brailsford was arrested for wielding an axe at a barricade put up to control their demonstration at Newcastle's Palace Theatre.
 She was released after spending just three days of her one-month sentence in prison.
 This is thought to be due to her being the wife of a well-known journalist, which annoyed her as she had hoped her imprisonment would have more influence on Liberal opinion.
 Undeterred she was rearrested for a similar offence on 21 November.
 She had a need to be seen in high-profile acts and these continued until 1912.

 Brailsford took one of the 150 platforms at the Hyde Park rally in 1910, of 10,000 women along with leading suffragettes and Henry Nevinson, a close friend.
 Her husband Henry and Nevinson were founding members of the new Men's League For Women's Suffrage and in 1910 he had persuaded Millicent Fawcett that he should intercede to see if he could negotiate a settlement between the politicians and the suffragists.

 In October 1912 her arguments with her husband over her and the WSPU's militant struggle rose to a head as Frederick and Emmeline Pethick-Lawrence were forced to leave the WSPU.
 Brailsford resigned too in protest.

 Later life

 Brailsford broke down after this and for much of the rest of her life she suffered from depression and alcoholism.
-She finally left her husband in 1921 and although he found a new partner, Jane refused him a divorce.
+She finally left her husband in 1921 and although he found a new partner, the artist Clare Leighton, Jane refused him a divorce.

 Brailsford died in Chiswick in 1937 from pneumonia and cirrhosis of the liver.